zack-test-org/git-xargs/refarch_sanity_check/README.md

 - Check that the ECR repository name is configured properly.
 - Check that the accounts have route 53 domains for the defined domains.
 - Check that ACM certificates exist for all the domains.
-- Check that all the instance types specified exist in the region. (partial)
+- Check that all the instance types specified for EC2, RDS, and ElastiCache exist in the region.
-    - The script will output the list of instance types used, and it is the operator's responsibility to check if those instance types are available.

 The following checks are suggested for future improvement:

-- Automate check that all the instance types specified exist in the region.
-    - In AWS currently, the only way to automatically check if a type is available is to actually launch the resource.
-      Therefore, this may require using terratest and a terraform config for maintenance sanity.
 - Check that db instance supports end to end encryption.